 2. The Municipal Capacity Development Program:

 The Municipal Capacity Development Program (MCDP) was formally launched in November 2006.
 The role of the MCDP in sustainable community development is to encourage and assist municipalities in developing long-term municipal capacity on an inter-jurisdictional basis.
 The benefits of such an approach to capacity building range from achieving more effective, accessible, and cost efficient services to managing growth and attracting economic opportunities on a regional basis.
-Click here to learn more about MCDP.
+Visit the MCDP Website to learn more about the program.